Thomas Veazey: Career

 After graduating, Veazey returned home to become a planter.
 He was a presidential elector for James Madison in 1808 and again in 1812.
 He began his career in the Maryland House of Delegates, representing Cecil County from 1811 to 1812.
-During the War of 1812, he was in command of the forces which defended Fredericktown in Cecil County on May 4, 1812.
-He later served as Lieutenant-Colonel of the Forty-Ninth Maryland Regiment.
+During the War of 1812, he was in command of the forces that defended Fredericktown in Cecil County on May 4, 1812.
+He later served as lieutenant-colonel of the Forty-Ninth Maryland Regiment.
 He returned to his farm after the war, where he remained until 1833, when he was chosen as a member of the Governor's Council.

 In 1835, the Whigs in the Legislature nominated Veazey as their candidate for governor to succeed James Thomas.
 He received 52 out of the 76 ballots cast and was sworn into office on January 14, 1836.
 The first impression made by the Veazey administration was favorable.
 His administration authorized $8 million to begin projects such as the Chesapeake and Ohio Canal as well as the Baltimore and Ohio Railroad.
-The money appropriated was not in the Treasury, paving the way for the reckless irresponsibility which nearly bankrupted the State.
+The money appropriated was not in the Treasury, paving the way for the reckless irresponsibility that nearly bankrupted the state.

-In 1836, the Reform Convention met in Baltimore and demanded the direct election of the Governor and the Senate, the elimination of the Governor's Council and the reapportionment of the House of Delegates.
+In 1836, the Reform Convention met in Baltimore and demanded the direct election of the governor and the Senate, the elimination of the Governor's Council and the reapportionment of the House of Delegates.
 This act set the stage for the constitutional crisis of 1837, which his administration successfully resolved.
 He was re-elected on January 2, 1837, receiving 70 of the 81 votes cast.
 Veazey was re-elected in 1838, and received 52 of the 81 votes.
 The gubernatorial election in 1838 marked the last time the General Assembly was to elect a governor.
-After 1838, the Governor would now be chosen directly by the people.
-The State Senate was also reorganized by awarding one Senator to each county and one to Baltimore City.
+After 1838, the governor would now be chosen directly by the people.
+The State Senate was also reorganized by awarding one senator to each county and one to Baltimore City.
 The people would choose them directly while both the old Senatorial Electoral College and the Governor's Council were abolished in accordance with his recommendations.